getreu/tp-note/doc/source/tp-note--manual.md

   - _VS-Code_, _Atom_ ...

-  Please refer to [Tp-Note's man-page] to learn how to register your text editor in _Tp-Note_'s configuration file.
+  Please refer to [Tp-Note's man-page] to learn how to register your text editor with _Tp-Note_'s configuration file.

 ### Integrate _Tp-Note_ with your file manager